kamrik/IntroText/summaries/long/Week05-CLI.md

 ## Recap of Previous Weeks

-*   Briefly touch upon previous topics:
+*   Subjects covered in the previous weeks:
     *   History and structure of text/numbers before computers.
     *   Bits, bytes, ASCII encoding.
     *   Importance of mastering the keyboard (touch typing practice).